reduxjs/redux/docs/API Reference/applyMiddleware.md

 import { createStore, applyMiddleware } from 'redux';
 import todos from './reducers';

+// We can import some existing middleware. import thunk from 'redux-thunk';

-// Our custom logger middleware. function logger({ getState }) {
+// Or we can write our custom logger middleware. function logger({ getState }) {
   return (next) => (action) => {
     console.log('will dispatch', action);